 The subsidiary which is not subject to the Deed of Cross Guarantee is a dormant entity with no transactions or balances in this entity.
-Accordingly, the consolidated statement of comprehensive income and consolidated statement of financial position presented on pages 14 and 15 of the financial statements represent the consolidated results of the Group Entities after eliminating all transactions between parties to the Deed of Cross Guarantee.
+Accordingly, the consolidated statement of financial position and consolidated statement of comprehensive income presented on pages 12 and 13 of the financial statements represent the consolidated results of the Group Entities after eliminating all transactions between parties to the Deed of Cross Guarantee.